 When we reviewed the Racing 5s (RRP £289.99) we said, “They're strong and not too heavy, and have shrugged off months of wet miles with nary a whimper.”

 Rather than round spokes, the Racing 5s come with double-butted steel spokes that are aero profiled – in other words, they’re flattened to reduce drag.
 They’re also straight-pull – there’s no bend.

-A £270 disc brake version of the Racing 5 (RRP: £349.99) is also available.
+A £260 disc brake version of the Racing 5 (RRP: £349.99) is also available.
 As well as the ability to take rotors (6 bolt or Fulcrum’s AFS – Axial Fixing System – design), the wheels have disc-specific rims with a 24.5mm external width for the easier fitting of fatter tyres.
-As with other disc-braked, tubeless-compatible wheels from Fulcrum those tyres will have to be Schwalbe if you're going tubeless.
+As with other disc-braked, tubeless-compatible Fulcrum road wheels, those tyres will have to be Schwalbe if you're going tubeless.

 Buy if: You want solid commuting or training wheels that roll well and don't cost the earth.

 Racing 4 is the new name for the wheel formerly known as the Racing Quattro, with 35mm-deep rims and a claimed weight per pair of 1,725g.
 The idea is to improve aerodynamics and “increase torsional and lateral stiffness compared with a conventional profile, for improved high speed stability.”

 The 21 rear spokes are arranged according to what Fulcrum calls its 2:1 Two-to-One system, with 14 on the driveside and 7 on the non-driveside.
 Fulcrum says that this limits the loss of rim tension when you pedal.